ncapps/cloudnativedevops/README.md

 - LimitRanges specify default resource requests and limits for containers in a namespace.
 - Set resource limits so that your applications almost, but don’t quite exceed them in normal usage.

+### Chapter 6.
+Operating Clusters
+- Kubernetes clusters need at least three master nodes in order to be highly available, and you may need more to handle the work of larger clusters.
+Two worker nodes is the minimum required to make your workloads fault-tolerant to the failure of a single node, and three worker nodes is even better.
+- For maximum reliability, keep your Kubernetes clusters smaller than 5,000 nodes and 150,000 Pods (this isn’t an issue for most users).
+If you need more resources, run multiple clusters.
+- If you need to replicate workloads across multiple clusters, perhaps for geographical redundancy or latency reasons, use federation.
+Most users don’t need to federate their clusters, though.
+- Use a single production and a single staging cluster, unless you really need complete isolation of one set of workloads or teams from another.
+If you just want to partition your cluster for ease of management, use namespaces instead.
+- Use the most cost-effective node type that your provider offers.
+Often, larger nodes work out cheaper, but if you only have a handful of nodes, you might want to add some smaller ones, to help with redundancy.
+- Don’t just shut down nodes when you don’t need them anymore.
+Drain them first to ensure their workloads are migrated to other nodes, and to make sure you have enough spare capacity remaining in the cluster.